ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 University of Nebraska-Lincoln: In-state vs. Out-of-State Tuition

-Choosing an insitution where you qualify for the reduced tuition offered to state residentscan save on the cost of tuition, as well as loans and interest owed.
-Take the time to verify your state's rules for in-state tuition.
-Every state has its own rules about what makes someone eligible for in-state tuition.
+Choosing a college where you qualify for the reduced tuition offered to state residentscan drastically reduce the total cost of attending college.
+Be sure to confirm your state's rules for in-state residency.
+Each state has different requirements to qualify as in-state resident.
 Most states require students to have resided in the state for a certain period of time before qualifying.
-There may be other criteria too, depending on the state you and your parents currently reside in.
+There may be other criteria too, depending on where you live.

 Explore other Nebraska colleges